-Assured Guaranty would provide the section of a public offering or disclosure document which sets out Assured Guaranty's certain corporate information and its financial position and the terms of its financial guarantee.
+Assured Guaranty would provide the section of a public offering or disclosure document that sets out Assured Guaranty's certain corporate information and its financial position and the terms of its financial guarantee.

-14. What is AG's exposure capacity for a new transaction?
+14. What is Assured Guaranty's exposure capacity for a new transaction?

-Assured Guaranty is active in both primary and secondary markets with a typical transaction size ranging from \$75m up to \$1bn.
+Assured Guaranty is active in both primary and secondary markets with a typical transaction size ranging from €75m up to €750m.
 Its financial guarantees can have very long tenors (e.g., Assured Guaranty recently guaranteed debt maturing in 45 years for a student accommodation project in the U.K.).

-15. What sectors does AG cover/not cover?
+15. What sectors does Assured Guaranty cover/not cover?